 Program Coordinator at Millikin University

 Kate Flemming serves as Program Coordinator and Adjunct Professor for the Center for Entrepreneurship at Millikin University.
 She plays a leading role in the organizing and planning of CHSI, including social media, marketing and publicity.
 She also connects and communicates with Millikin, ISU, community, and statewide contacts to further the program.
 She works alongside media personell to ensure CHSI Press Releases get sent out on time and in the most efficent manner.

-Program Coordinator Intern at Illinois State Unievrsity
+Program Coordinator Intern at Illinois State University